Toast of London: Series 3 (2015)

+COVID-19 Specials (2021)

+During the COVID-19 pandemic, a new YouTube channel with new audio skits of Toast of London was created, whilst in 2021 the "Toast in America" series was confirmed as a six-part television project for the BBC, under the title Toast of Tinseltown.
+The series debuted on BBC Two on 4 January 2022 with all episodes of Toast of Tinseltown uploaded to the BBC iPlayer at the same time, alongside the three series of Toast of London.

 Series 4: Toast of Tinseltown (2022)

 Music and songs

 The theme music, "Take My Hand" was composed by Matt Berry and was released on the album Witchazel.
 Each episode of Toast of London also features a novelty song sung by Berry's character Toast, and others.
 The songs are sometimes sung partly to the fourth wall.

 Toast of Tinseltown employed a new end theme, a cover version of Swedish pop singer Doris' "Beatmaker" performed by Matt Berry and Emma Noble.

 Reception

+On Rotten Tomatoes, the show has an approval rating of 84% to 90% based on 10 reviews, with an average rating of 8/10.

 Awards

 At the 61st Rose d'Or awards in 2022, Toast of Tinseltown was named as the best comedy.

 Book

-In 2015, Matt Berry and Arthur Mathews published Toast on Toast: Cautionary tales and candid advice, a spoof autobiography of Steven Toast.
+In 2015, Matt Berry and Arthur Mathews published Toast on Toast: Cautionary Tales and Candid Advice, a spoof autobiography of Steven Toast.
 It was also released as an audio book read by Matt Berry.